 The legend of Veronica's veil comes from the apocryphal Gospel of Nicodemus, which relates that when Jesus was on his way to be crucified, a woman in the crowd lining the route took pity on his sufferings and wiped the sweat from his brow with her veil, or handkerchief.
 The cloth, it is claimed, miraculously retained an imprint of Christ's face.
 The woman is identified as Veronica, a name which combines the Latin word for true (vera) with the Greek word for icon (eikon).

 For centuries what is believed to be the veil of Veronica has been preserved in St Peter's Basilica, its most prized relic.
 The veil, and other holy relics, is displayed on the fifth Sunday of Lent.

 Veronica's act of charity is commemorated in the fourteen Stations of the Cross.

-The Feast of St. Veronica, who is the patron saint of laundry workers and photographers, is celebrated on July 12th.
+The feast of St Veronica, who happens to be the patron saint of laundry workers and photographers, is celebrated on July 12th.

 its art, history and culture.

 My name is David Lown and I am an art historian from Cambridge, England.
 Since 2001 I have lived in Italy, where I run private and

 Search Walks in Rome: